 “I’m really interested in the rapid shifts in sensing technology,” Glicas added.
 “There’s a whole new wave of precision farming that’s coming to the fresh produce sector through sensor technology, and we need to sort that out.”

-Sensors that measure precipitation, soil moisture, temperature, sunshine and wind can, in various ways, can make fertilizing, watering and harvesting more efficient.
+Sensors that measure precipitation, soil moisture, temperature, sunshine and wind can, in various ways, make fertilizing, watering and harvesting more efficient.
 Farmers and technologists are working together to understand how to use sensors and cloud technologies that leverage real-time and historical data, all to help make decisions at critical times.

 Venture capital has been flowing into precision agriculture in areas like drone technology, automation and robotics.
 Dan Hodgson, a North Dakota venture capitalist who runs the firm Farm Quality Assurance, offered a similar viewpoint about the high-tech initiatives coming down the pike.